 What is Occupational Therapy?

-Occupational Therapy is a profession devoted to helping individuals functional optimally in their daily occupations or activities.
+Occupational Therapy is a profession devoted to helping individuals function optimally in their daily occupations or activities.
 The occupations of children include play, self-help skills, learning and social interactions.
 When working with children, Occupational Therapy facilitates the development of age-appropriate sensory and motor functions to promote a child’s ability to play, learn and interact in their environment.

 - Comprehensive Evaluation